by Shana Jenkins

 There is no catch-all cure for homelessness in Portland, or in America.
 However, I firmly believe that if we had affordable housing, a healthcare program for all that provided accessible, preventive care, including mental health, my job would drastically change.
 As a city, as a society we would see homelessness decline by a huge percent if we were able to improve affordable housing and healthcare.
 But I fear it is going to get worse before it gets better.

 Shana grew up on the Oregon Coast but has been in the Portland metro area for 17 years now.
-She is currently working towards her Bachelor’s in Public Relations Communications at Portland Community College.
+She is currently working towards her BA in Humanities.
 Most important to Shana is her work with people experiencing homelessness.
-She currently works as a resident advocate for Transition Projects, at a couples shelter where she is always learning new ways to advocate and help those most in need.
+She currently works at Share at a small women’s shelter where she is always learning new ways to advocate and help those most in need.
 When not working or studying, Shana pursues her art and spends as much time in her kayak as possible.